jacobhallberg/pytorch_stylegan_encoder/README.md

 <img src="assets/images/feature_optimization.png">

 What if instead of a random latent vector as a starting point, we could speed up the optimization process by making a really good guess as to what the query image's latent vector is?
 This is where a machine learning model called the Image To Latent model comes in.
 I've talked about it briefly [here](#the-image-to-latent-model)

+### How do we discover features within latent space to modify latent representations?
+This is all talked about [here](https://github.com/ShenYujun/InterFaceGAN).